mahilab/MEL/README.md

 #### Python / C# (Optional)

 MEL comes with Python and C# bindings for it's high-level communication classes, MELShare and MELNet.
 It also comes with an awesome real-time scoping application MELScope, which requires Python and PyQt.
 For Python installation requirements, go [here](https://github.com/epezent/MEL/tree/master/python).
-For C#, you should be able to use [Visual Studio](https://www.visualstudio.com/), [MonoDevelop](http://www.monodevelop.com/, and [Unity Engine](https://unity3d.com/) as is.
+For C# (e.g. if using [Unity Engine](https://unity3d.com/) for visualizations), you should be able to use [Visual Studio](https://www.visualstudio.com/) or [MonoDevelop](http://www.monodevelop.com/) as is.

 ## Building MEL